 How to get around in Bangalore

-The thing I remember most about Bangalore is the traffic.
+The thing I remember most from Bangalore is the traffic.
 When I was in Bangalore I travelled every day from my hostel to the office.
 On the map it only looked like a small distance, but it almost took me an hour by bus.
 It probably would have taken the same amount of time if I had simply walked.

 If you have only one day in Bangalore you should take this into account.
 Getting around Bangalore isn’t always easy and might take longer than you expect.
 I also have good news though.
 The best tourist attractions are not that far from each other.